Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 ## Phase Mismatch

-Phase is a function of temperature and it is clear that due to the presence of the phase difference in the field equations, this quantity is very effective in determining the efficiency of the SHG.
+Phase is a function of temperature and it is clear that due to the presence of the phase difference in the electromagnetic field equations, this quantity is very effective in determining the efficiency of the SHG.
 In this way, heat and electromagnetic waves are related indirectly.
 The below formula is the correlation between phase ($φ$) and temperature ($T$):

 $$
 \Delta \varphi=\int_0^z \Delta k(T) d z^{\prime}